nglasl/silverstripe-apiwesome/README.md

 			$.each(JSON['DataObjectList'], function(index, object) {

-				// The JSON feed security token has been regenerated!
+				// The JSON feed security token is no longer valid!

 				if((index === 'Expired') && (object === true)) {
 					return false;